kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 ## Authenticating CertificateRequest

 The ``CertificateRequest`` message can not be authenticated during the AuthKEM handshake;
-only after ``Finished`` from the server has been processed do we know it was authentic.
+only after the ``Finished`` message from the server has been processed, it can be proven as authentic.
 The security implications of this are discussed later.

 **This is dicussed in [Github issue #16](https://github.com/claucece/draft-celi-wiggers-tls-authkem/issues/16).
 We would welcome feedback there.**

 Clients MAY choose to only accept post-handshake authentication.
-[Todo: Should they indicate this?]
+[TODO: Should they indicate this?]

 # Abbreviated AuthKEM with pre-shared public KEM keys

 When the client already has the server's long-term public key, we can do a more efficient handshake.
 The client will send the encapsulation to the server's long-term public key in a ``ClientHello`` extension.
 An overview of the abbreviated AuthKEM handshake is given in Figure 3.

 A client that already knows the server, might also already know that it will be required to present a client certificate.
-We expect this to be especially useful in server-to-server scenarios.
+This is expected to be especially useful in server-to-server scenarios.
 The abbreviated handshake allows to encrypt the certificate and send it like early data.

 ~~~~~
        Client                                        Server